rjhdeboer/readings/Readme.md

 **IoT gateway**
 - The command sent by the IoT gateway are themselves not sent to Kafka.
 This means that there is a small opportunity for the command to be lost if the instance crashes before producing the event.
+- Although this service can be scaled as well, some extra configuration is needed in nginx to create a reverse proxy so that the IoT devices are able to communicate with the load balancer.

 **Statistics**
 - Security is handled by means of JWT tokens.
 No authentication server is provided however, which means tokens can not be generated through an API.
 A sample token is provided on startup and printed on the command line.
 - Event data consumed from Kafka is stored in an in-memory repository.
-Although it will take a while for the instance to go out of memory, it will eventually.
+Although it will take a while for the instance to go out of memory, it eventually will.
 Furthermore, the more event data is collected, the worse the queries will perform.
 Due to the prototype nature of this implementation, this will not be a viable production-ready solution.
   A better approach would be to store the event data in a NoSQL column store such as _Cassandra_ or a document store such as _Elasticsearch_.
 To keep this implementation as lightweight as possible, while still demonstrating the power